 Item Present law As amended by House (H.R.
 11865 unless noted as H.R.
 9393) B. Employees-Continued 4.
 Cash tips Tips received by employees are generally not counted as wages.
-While employees' tips are not mentioned in the law, regulations exclude from wages tips paid directly to an employee, and not accounted for by the employee to the employer.
+While employees' tips are not mentioned in the 1-w, regulations exclude from wages tips paid directly to an employee, and not accounted for by the employee to the employer.
 Tips covered.
 Tips which an employee receives on his own behalf in the course of his employment for an employer, whether the tips are received directly from a customer or through the employer, are specifically covered as wages.
-However, cash tips of less than \$20 received by an employee in a calendar month in the course of his employment for 1 employer and all noncash tips are excluded.
-Bmployee obligation.
-An employee who, in a month, gets tips that are wages is required to furnish to his employer one or more written reports of the tips.
-Tips are considered "reported" only if they are included in a written statement furnished to the employer on or before the 10th day following the month in which the tips are received, and only to the extent that the employee's social security tax on the tips can be collected by the employer by the close of the 10th day following the calendar month in which the tips were received.
-Covered tips are deemed paid to employee by employer when reported or on the close of the 10th day of the following month, if not reported.
-If an employee fails to "report" to the employer any of his covered tips, he is required to pay both the employee tax on the unreported tips and an additional amount equal to the employee tax.
-The additional tax is waived if the failure to report is due to reasonable cause and not due to willful neglect.
-Bmployer obligation.
-The employer is responsible for the employee's social security tax, paying the employer's share of the tax, and including the tips in his quarterly social security report of wages and on his tax witholding statement to the employee only with statement furnished to the employee includes in a written statement furnished to the employee includes in a written statement furnished to the employee only with which he tips are received, from unpaid wages (not including tips) or from funds turned over to the employer for that purpose.
-Reports can be obtained from the employee at other times before the 10th day following the month in which the a States have the option of covering or excluding employees in any class of elective position, partitime position, fee-basis position, or performing emergency services.
+However, cash tips of less than \$20 received by an employee in a calendar month in the course of his employment for 1 employer and all non-cash tips are evoluted.
+Employee obligation.
+An employee who, in a month, geta tips that are wages is required to furnish to his employer one or more written reports of the tips.
+Tipp are considered "reported" only if they are included in a written statement furnished to the employer on or before the 10th day following the month in which the tips are received, and only to the extent that the employee's social security tax on the tips can be collected by the employer by the close of the 10th day of the following month, if not reported.
+If an employee tax or the unreported tips and an additional amount equa to the employee is social security tax, paying the employee tax or the unreported tips and an additional amount equa to the employee's social security tax, paying the employe's share of the tax, and including the tips in hi quarterly social security report of wages and on hi tax witholding statement to the employee only with respect to tips which an employee includes in a writter statement furnished to the employee only with respect to tips which an employee includes in a writter statement furnished to the employee at the tips are received, and only to the extent that the can collect the employee's and only to the employee includes in a writter statement furnished to the employee only with respect to tips which an employee and only to the employee's social security tax, paying the employee's and only to the employee's or that purpose.